 Housesitting has changed my life.
-I never thought I'd be able to travel for extended periods of time, but we've now been traveling non-stop for 2 1/2 years, and housesitting is a big reason we've been able to do so!
+I never thought I'd be able to travel for extended periods of time, but we traveled non-stop for almost 3 years, and housesitting is a big reason we were able to do so!

 I can't say enough good things about international housesitting.
 This amazing arrangement allows us to cut out accommodation expenses almost completely.
 It also allows us to spend time in parts of the world that we would never have expected to go, and we've learned about them in a deep and rich way.
-Add to this the fact that we get to spend time and bond with adorable pets, and we just feel beyond lucky to be living like this.
+Add to this the fact that we get to spend time and bond with adorable pets, and we just feel beyond lucky to have discovered this option.

 Enjoying a little-known crater lake in the mountains of Nayarit, Mexico during a housesit.

 We got to know rural, small-town Mexico in a deep way.
 Happened upon this annual feria de la puebla.